muratk5n/thirdwave/en/README.md

 ---

-"@StevenTDennis

-[Manchin.. ] is pushing WH to accelerate the Mountain Valley Pipeline, which would ship 2 billion cubic feet of methane per day and he says can be upgraded to export hydrogen from West Virginia"

----

 "PetroChina building China’s first dedicated pipeline for green hydrogen The six-kilometre line will have a throughput capacity of 10,000 cubic metres per hour"